RealMarco/RLBench/README.md

 ## Running Headless

-You can run RLBench headlessly with VirtualGL.
+You can run RLBench headlessly with VirtualGL and GPU.
 VirtualGL is an open source toolkit that gives any Unix or Linux remote display software the ability to run OpenGL applications **with full 3D hardware acceleration**.
 First insure that you have the nVidia proprietary driver installed.
 I.e. you should get an output when running `nvidia-smi`.
 Now run the following commands:
 ```bash
 sudo apt-get install xorg libxcb-randr0-dev libxrender-dev libxkbcommon-dev libxkbcommon-x11-0 libavcodec-dev libavformat-dev libswscale-dev